|

 defenses of sexuality, drugs, alcohol, or food to numb the

-emotional pain, the only healthy remedy is to encounter and feel the pain through psychoanalytic
+emotional pain, the only healthy remedy is to encounter and feel the pain through persistent

 In essence, this sitting with the pain and